StellaContrail/wave-function/README.md

     Time development of One dimensional Harmonic Oscillator's Wave function
 </h3>
 <p>
-The other program which solves harmonic oscillator schroedinger is not dependent on time.
+It solves harmonic oscillator schroedinger is not dependent on time.
 Therefore, we couldn't see how the system evolves and behaves.
 This program, however, calculates and predicts how the system evolves under the static harmonic oscillator potential.
 The picture below is how the Gaussian wave packet evolves with time.